SICKAG/sick_lidar_localization/README.md

 ## UDP stream messages

-LiDAR-LOC receives and sends messages from resp. to the localization controller using UDP.
-UDP output messages are UDP messages sent from the localization controller to the local PC.
-UDP input messages are UDP messages sent from the local PC to the localization controller.
-On ROS-1 and ROS-2, these UDP-messages are converted from resp. to ROS messages.
-On native Linux and Windows systems, these UDP-messages can be processed using the [C++ API](doc/cpp_api.md).
+LiDAR-LOC receives messages from and sends messages to the localization controller using UDP.
+UDP output messages are UDP messages sent from the localization device to the local IPC.
+UDP input messages are UDP messages sent from the local IPC to the localization device.
+On ROS 1 and ROS 2, these UDP messages are converted from respective to ROS messages.
+On native Linux and Windows systems, these UDP messages can be processed using the [C++ API](doc/cpp_api.md).

 UDP stream output messages are:
 * [Odometry messages type 1 version 4](msg/OdometryMessage0104.msg)